M3Corp-Veracode/verademo-java/DEMO_NOTES.md

 # Demo Notes

-Notes, tips, and hints for using the various Veracode scan types with this application.
+Notes, tips, and hints for using the various Veracode scan types with this application

 Also see the `docs/flaws` folder for in-depth explanations of the various exploits exposed in this application.